nkamali/url-shortener/README.md

 uvicorn main:app --reload
 ```

 The application will be available at http://localhost:8000.
-The interactive API documentation will be available at http://localhost:8000/docs.
+The interactive OpenAPI documentation will be available at http://localhost:8000/docs.

 ## To install and run the application with Docker: